 \subsection{Computational setup}

 In this study, we employ our newly developed computational code for neutron star cooling written in Fortran90.
 The cooling code solves the energy transport and energy balance equations---the so-called thermal evolution equations [Eqs.~\eqref{Eq:thermal_evolution_1} and \eqref{Eq:thermal_evolution_2}]---within the general relativistic framework.
 Note that we assume spherically symmetric neutron stars, so that the thermal evolution equations become one-dimensional ones, \textit{i.e.}, only considering the radial direction without angular dependence.
 The initial temperature is set to $Te^{\Phi}=10^{10}\,\mathrm{K}$.
-For the nuclear EoS, we use the unified BSk24 model for both the core and crust.
-For the proton $^1\mathrm{S}_0$ pairing gap, we adopt the widely used CCDK model \cite{Elgaroy_1996_ccdk}, which can support neutron stars with a completely superconducting core of protons \cite{Ho_2015}, since strong proton $^1\mathrm{S}_0$ pairing gaps like the CCDK model result in more rapid temperature drops when neutrons become superfluid and emit neutrinos through the PBF processes \cite{Ho_2015}.
-For the neutron $^1\text{S}_0$ pairing, the SFB model \cite{Schwenk_2003_SFB} is chosen.
-Our microphysics largely follows standard practice (of, \textit{e.g.}, Ref.~\cite{Potekhin_2015_review_physical_input}), and we do not include the in-medium modified-Urca enhancement in Ref.~\cite{Shternin_2018_enhanced_murca} because it was derived for non-superfluid matter and is not directly consistent with our PBF-focused, superfluid setup.
+For the nuclear EoS, we use the unified BSk24 model for both the core and crust. {For the proton ${}^1\mathrm{S}_0$ pairing gap, we adopt the widely used CCDK model \cite{Elgaroy_1996_ccdk}, which can support neutron stars with a fully superconducting proton core \cite{Ho_2015}.
+For the neutron ${}^1\mathrm{S}_0$ pairing, we choose the SFB model \cite{Schwenk_2003_SFB}.
+These choices are treated as a fixed microphysical setup in the present study.
+While both proton and neutron ${}^1\mathrm{S}_0$ pairing gaps are known to be subject to theoretical uncertainties, a systematic exploration of alternative models or parameterizations (including recent developments for neutron ${}^1\mathrm{S}_0$ pairing \cite{Ding_2016_n1s0_new}) is deferred to a follow-up Bayesian inference analysis \cite{Bayesian_Cooling}.} Our microphysics largely follows standard practice (of, \textit{e.g.}, Ref.~\cite{Potekhin_2015_review_physical_input}), and we do not include the in-medium modified-Urca enhancement in Ref.~\cite{Shternin_2018_enhanced_murca} because it was derived for non-superfluid matter and is not directly consistent with our PBF-focused, superfluid setup.